HTML Version:

 Before admission -

-1. Applicants must complete Application for Admission and submit this form to the Admissions Office.
-Include a copy of NYS School Counselor provisional certificate by deadline of February 1 for fall semester.
-For those students graduated with a Master's from SUNY Oneonta (School Counseling), letters of recommendation are not necessary.
+- Applicants must complete Application for Admission and submit this form to the Admissions Office.
+Include a copy of NYS School Counselor provisional or initial certificate by deadline of February 1 for fall semester.
+For those students graduated with a Master's from SUNY Oneonta (School Counseling), letters of recommendation are not required.

 After admission -

-3. Prior approval from advisor (assigned upon admission) is necessary for transfer in of elective credits once admitted.
+- Prior approval from advisor (assigned upon admission) is necessary for transfer in elective credits once admitted.
 Electives taken elsewhere must meet the following requirements:

-5. Internship in School Counseling is for CAS degree students only.
-This course is usually offered every three or four semesters.
+- Internship (I and II) in School Counseling is for degree students only.

-1. students can use a full-time school counseling job they hold or
+- students can use a full-time school counseling job they hold.

-7. Students needing a time extension to complete the degree should write to their advisor outlining the reasons for the extension.
-Generally, the program faculty can grant extensions up to one year.
+- Students needing a time extension to complete the degree should write to their advisor outlining the reasons for the extension.
+Generally, the program faculty can grant extensions for up to one year.
 An extension beyond that requires the review of the College’s Graduate Committee.
-Time extensions granted by the college are not in any way connected to extensions granted by the State of New York Education Department.
+Time extensions granted by the college are used for degree completion in SUNY Oneonta.
+It is not in any way connected to extensions granted by the State of New York Education Department.

-9. Application for the CAS degree must be completed online.
-Students are expected to submit their application for certification directly through the State Education TEACH website.
+- Application for the CAS degree must be completed online.
+Students are expected to submit their application for NY state certification directly through the State Education TEACH website.
+Office of Education Advisement and Field Experience office may provide guidance to assist with this process.

-10. Required CAS courses are now all available in distance learning format, with exception of CNED 695 Internship.
+- Required CAS courses are available in distance learning format, with exception of CNED 6897/6997 Internship.
 Please review policy #6.
 Contact your advisor for advisement on course substitution and approval.

 ACCEPTABLE COURSEWORK